janrembold/janrembold.github.io/slides/es6/changes/for-of.md

 ## for...of

-We all know that one:
+we all know that one:
 ```javascript
 var list = [8, 3, 11];